kingdonb/cdcongitopscon2023-slides/slides.md

 * Try not to talk so fast
 * Don't want to lose you
 * Many twists and turns
 * Rabbit-shocker timer to help keep honest!
+(See Flux and Flagger logos?)

 # Intro